 What is Telemedicine?

-- No or low cost – Telemedicine has little to no cost to HealthJoy members and helps employees avoid costly ER and urgent care visits, saving companies money.
+- No or low cost – Telemedicine has little to no cost fo HealthJoy members, and helps employees avoid costly ER and urgent care visits, saving companies money.

-- No travel time – No Ubers, trains, driving, or gas – members get on-demand access right from their mobile phone, anytime, anywhere.
+- No travel time – No Ubers, trains, driving, or gas – members get on-demand access right from their mobile phone.

-- Less time away from work – A report from the American Journal of Managed Care says it takes 121 minutes each time someone seeks medical care.
+- Less time away from work – A report from the American Journal of Managed Care estimates it takes 121 minutes each time someone seeks medical care.
 The total includes 37 minutes of travel time, and 87 minutes at the doctor’s office.
-Total time with the doctor is only 8 minutes.
+Astoundingly, total average time with a doctor is only 8 minutes.

 What’s the deal with Telemedicine and High Deductible Health Plans (HDHPs)?